 - Health and substance abuse must be covered as any other illness or injury.
 Injuries or illnesses that occur as a result of alcohol, illegal drugs, or self-harm must be covered as any other illness or injury.

 - A student can waive the insurance if they are enrolled in a subsidized health plan through the Health Connector or MassHealth, excluding MassHealth Limited, the Health Safety Net, or the Children's Medical Security Plan.
 International students are required to have a U.S.-based health insurance.
 Foreign carriers with U.S.-based satellites are still considered foreign insurance and do not qualify for the health insurance waiver.
 International students who believe they have a U.S.-based health insurance that is filed and approved in the U.S. and compliant with the Affordable Care Act (ACA) may submit a paper waiver form with a copy of their insurance card.
 Please call University Health Plans at 800-437-6448 to receive the paper waiver form.
 A review of your waiver and insurance coverage will be completed before your waiver is approved/denied.

-Full information about the insurance requirement can be found at the Massachusetts Student Health Insurance website and by viewing the Massachusetts Student Health Insurance Plan Regulations.
+Full information about the insurance requirement can be found at the Massachusetts Student Health Insurance website.

 Loss of Coverage Regulations